Vascage-DataScience/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.cfg          <- Configuration file for flake8
+├── ruff.toml          <- Configuration file for ruff
 │
 └── app   <- Source code for use in this project.
     │